 During outages or restoration events, accounts that have not been disconnected for low balance are managed no differently than other account types.
-If the member reports their service is having an outage due to an event other than a low balance disconnection, they will be charged a Manual Reconnection Fee if the cooperative determines otherwise.

-Accounts with Medical Necessity declarations are subject to low balance disconnections.
+But if the member reports their service is having an outage due to an event other than a low balance disconnection, they will be charged a manual reconnection fee if the cooperative determines otherwise.
+Accounts with medical necessity declaration forms on file are subject to low balance disconnections.